jdorigojones/21cmKAN/README.md

 # Test the basic installation

-Run the installation test script.
+Execute the installation test script.
 For the tutorial notebooks, run them from within the 21cmKAN/ repository so that it can locate utils.py
 ```
 module load miniforge
 mamba activate 21cmkan-env